gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Aft glowered at her and his father until Noxy returned.
 The stool creaked under his weight as he sat.
-Noxy poured tea as inconspicuously as she could while Aft ticked points off on his fingers.
+Noxy poured chai as inconspicuously as she could while Aft ticked points off on his fingers.
 What would the village do if the king sent an army after the rebels?
 And by "if", he meant "when",